First time creating a connector? Read this first.

 -

-- A schema (formerly known as a database) for AWS, Azure, or GCP within that catalog,
+A schema for AWS, Azure, or GCP within that catalog.

 -